Forgiveness: Islam

-Afw (عفو is another term for forgiveness in Islam; it occurs 35 times in Quran, and in some Islamic theological studies, it is used interchangeably with ghufran.
-Afw means to pardon, to excuse for a fault or an offense.
+Afw (عفو is another term for forgiveness in Islam; it occurs 35 times in the Quran, and in some Islamic theological studies, it is used interchangeably with ghufran.
+Afw means to pardon or excuse for a fault or an offense.
 According to Muhammad Amanullah, forgiveness ('Afw) in Islam is derived from three wisdoms.
 The first and most important wisdom of forgiveness is that it is merciful when the victim or guardian of the victim accepts money instead of revenge.

 The second wisdom of forgiveness is that it increases the honor and prestige of the one who forgives.
 Forgiveness is not a sign of weakness, humiliation or dishonor.
 Rather, forgiveness is honorable, it raises the merit of the forgiver in the eyes of Allah, and it enables a forgiver to enter paradise.
 The third wisdom of forgiveness is that, according to scholars such as al-Tabari and al-Qurtubi, forgiveness expiates (kaffarah) the forgiver from the sins they may have committed at other occasions in life.
 Forgiveness is a form of charity (sadaqat).
 Forgiveness comes from taqwa (piety), a quality of God-fearing people.

-Forgiveness is also described in the form of safh (Arabic: صفح), which is the root word of page in Arabic.
-The term can be translated as excusing or turning a page or turning the other cheek.
+Forgiveness is also described in the form of safh (Arabic: صفح).
+The term can be translated as turning a page or turning the other cheek.
 It appears several times alongside the terms 'Afw and ghufran.

-"But if you pardon, overlook, and forgive ˹their faults˺, then Allah is truly All-Forgiving, Most Merciful."
+"But if you pardon, overlook, and forgive 'their faults', then Allah is truly All-Forgiving, Most Merciful."